 TOURING & ADVOCACY

 Our partnerships do not end at the conclusion of the Off-Broadway run.
-Houses on the Moon continues to be engaged with community partners even after our projects are completed.
-We do this by amplifying their work on social media, continuing to offer storytelling workshops to their constituents and, where relevant, remounting our productions often in non-traditional spaces (libraries, hospitals, municipal buildings, classrooms, etc.) to further our partners’ advocacy goals.
-HOTM’s dedicated Community Outreach Liaison is dedicated towards maintaining relationships with past partners.
+Houses on the Moon is dedicated to maintaining and deepening relationships with with community partners by amplifying their work on social media, continuing to offer storytelling workshops to their constituents and, where relevant, remounting our productions in non-traditional spaces (libraries, hospitals, municipal buildings, classrooms, etc.) to further our partners’ advocacy goals.

 By nurturing these long term relationships, we are able to engage individuals in the creative process, make non-traditional audience members feel welcomed in Off-Broadway theaters, and continue to present work that serves the community’s needs.